Joe Pepitone: Early life

 Pepitone was born in Brooklyn, New York, and raised in Park Slope.
 He had two younger brothers.
 Pepitone attended Manual Training High School.

-Pepitone was shot by a classmate at age 17 while at school, the same week that his father died at age 39 due to a stroke.
+Pepitone was shot by a classmate at age 17 while at school.
 He did not press charges against the shooter.
+In the same week, his father died from a stroke at age 39.

 Baseball career

 New York Yankees

 In August 1958, Pepitone signed with the New York Yankees as an amateur free agent.
-He played in 16 games for the Auburn Yankees of the Class D New York-Pennsylvania League after signing.
+He played in 16 games for the Auburn Yankees of the Class D New York–Pennsylvania League after signing.

-After playing four seasons in the minor leagues, he broke in with the Yankees in 1962, playing behind Moose Skowron at first base.
+After playing four seasons in the minor leagues, Pepitone broke in with the New York Yankees in 1962, playing behind Moose Skowron at first base.
 He batted .239 in 63 games in 1962.
 Yankees management believed he could handle the first base job and traded Skowron to the Los Angeles Dodgers before the 1963 season.
 Pepitone batted .271 with 27 home runs and 89 runs batted in (RBIs) in 1963.
 In the 1963 World Series, he committed a costly error.
 With the score tied 1–1 in the seventh inning of Game Four, he lost a routine Clete Boyer throw in the white shirtsleeves of the Los Angeles crowd, and the batter, Jim Gilliam, went all the way to third base and scored the Series-winning run on a sacrifice fly by Willie Davis.
 In 1964, Pepitone batted .251 with 28 home runs and 100 RBIs.
 In the 1964 World Series against the St. Louis Cardinals, he hit a grand slam in Game 6, but the Yankees lost the series.

-Pepitone batted .247 in 1965 and .255 in 1966, as the Yankees finished 70–89.
+Pepitone batted .247 in 1965 and .255 in 1966, as the Yankees finished 70–89, a mark good for last place.
 He batted .251 in 139 games in 1967 and .245 in 108 games in 1968.
 Pepitone began to feud with the Yankees in 1969, leaving the team without permission for two days in August.
 He batted .242 with 27 home runs in the 1969 season.